awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_xaxr_dashboard.md

 **Creating a graph with metrics from different accounts and Regions**

-1. Log in to the monitoring account\.
+1. Sign in to the monitoring account\.

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.